 - Loss of entire Golden Time or other privilege.
-Parents notified. - Loss of playtimes for a week and parents asked to come to school to discuss problem. - (At this point, advice from other agencies such as Educational Psychologist / Emotional and Behavioural Disorders Advisor/Anti-Bullying in Cornwall service may be sought). - Attend supervised play lunchtime club. - Internal Exclusion. - Exclusion from school at lunch times for a week, plus possible loss of any privileges that are coming up in the near future (trips, school camp, etc.) - Fixed term exclusion from school - Permanent exclusion from school
+Parents notified. - Loss of playtimes for 3 days and parents asked to come to school to discuss problem. - (At this point, advice from other agencies such as Educational Psychologist / Emotional and Behavioural Disorders Advisor/Anti-Bullying in Cornwall service may be sought). - Attend supervised play lunchtime club. - Internal Exclusion (seclusion). - Exclusion from school at lunch times plus possible loss of any privileges that are coming up in the near future (trips, school camp, etc.) - Fixed term exclusion from school - Permanent exclusion from school